crosenth/dnaJ/README.md

 ![](https://raw.githubusercontent.com/crosenth/dnaJ/master/images/Screenshot_from_2019-03-19_16-42-01.png)

+### Future

-**TODO**: Figure out what is going on with the 14,719 dropped seqs.
-Any suggestions?
+1. Figure out what is going on with the 14,719 dropped seqs.

-**TODO**: Turn this into our own NCBI dnaJ in-house reference database.
+2. Turn this into our own NCBI dnaJ in-house reference database.